RunestoneInteractive/thinkcspy/_sources/Dictionaries/Dictionaryoperations.rst

    :prefix: dict-2-
    :start: 1

+.. index:: del, dictionary, mutable, len

 Dictionary Operations
 ---------------------

 The ``del`` statement removes a key-value pair from a dictionary.
 For example, the following dictionary contains the names of various fruits and the number of each fruit in stock.
 If someone buys all of the pears, we can remove the entry from the dictionary.

 .. codelens:: ch12_dict4
     :python: py3